The Diet Chef

 Enjoy!

-How to Store Chocolate Pudding
+How To Store Chocolate Pudding

 This recipe makes just enough for 1 serving of protein pudding.
 So odds are you won't have leftovers if you make it as is.

-I like making a large batch of this pudding on Sunday nights as part of my meal prep.
+However, I always triple or quadruple the recipe when I make it.
+And that's because I like making a large batch of this pudding on Sunday nights as part of my meal prep.
 This way, after I make it once, I have a tasty stash of it ready for me - and my family - to enjoy throughout the week.

 Now, if that sounds like something you'd like to do as well, you can keep this protein pudding in an airtight container in the refrigerator for up to a week.
 You can also keep it in the freezer in a freezer-safe container for 1-2 months.
 Just make sure to let it thaw before digging into it!